AHamamd150/OT_SVJ/README.md

 ## Overview

 This pipeline removes event-generator effects from Lund-plane analysis of SVJs by comparing Pythia and Herwig outputs using Optimal Transport.
-Event generation is split between two people: Hammad generates the Herwig samples, and Christiane generates the Pythia samples.
+Event generation is split between two people: Ahmed  and Christiane.

 The pipeline has four stages: